exivity/pulumi-hcloud-k8s/docs/examples.md

 ## Notes

 - **Security**: Always use `pulumi config set --path <path> --secret` to set Hetzner tokens.
 Never store tokens in plain text YAML files
+- **Token Requirements**: Both `hetzner.token` and `kubernetes.hcloud_token` must be set when using Kubernetes features.
+You can use the same token value for both
 - **Versions**: Always check the [Talos Support Matrix](https://www.talos.dev/v1.10/introduction/support-matrix/) for compatible Kubernetes versions
 - **Architecture**: ARM64 instances (cax series) are generally more cost-effective
 - **Longhorn**: Requires at least 3 worker nodes for proper replication